Fabien-Morrow/RubicMetrics/README.md

 * *I'm not dev, I'm learning HTML, js and bash while building this project.
 Also I don't like the idea to include such heavy libraries to build a page as simple as mine.*

 * **where data come from ?**
-* *Data are scrapped everyday and git pushed with a script manually launched everyday on my smartphone at 10h30UTC (haven't checked if cron can works on termux).
+* *Data are scrapped and git pushed with a script manually launched everyday on my smartphone at 10h30UTC (haven't checked if cron can works on termux).
 Data collected, especially historic ones may contains errors.*

 * **Can I re-use your work ?
 Licence ?**
 *  *This work is licenced under "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE"*